ganoninc/trident-kloader-updated/README.md

-# Trident-Kloader Updated
+# Trident + Kloader (updated version)

-Trident-kloader allows people with 32-Bit devices on iOS 9.1-9.3.4 to downgrade their device, without the use of a fully fledged jailbreak.
+Trident + kloader (updated version) allows people with 32-Bit devices on iOS 9.1-9.3.4 to downgrade their device, without the use of a fully fledged jailbreak.

 It makes use of the Trident exploit chain.
 * Original Trident exploit: https://github.com/benjamin-42/Trident